robinboncoeur/ArtAndAGI/docs/Charlotte/CG-2Scenes.md

 “Someone says something stupid,” she replied.
 “You keep your hands.”

-Sarah smiled without warmth.
+Sarah's smile lacked warmth.

 “Oh,” she said.
 “I can help with that.”

-Lauren’s smile was warmer, and sharper.

-“Colleague,” she reminded Sarah: lightly, for her.
+Lauren smiled too, but with a sidelong glance.

+“Colleague.”

-Sarah’s smile went thin.
+Sarah’s smile faltered.

-“Colleague,” she echoed.
+“Of course.”

-Charlie picked up his chalk again.
+Charlie picked up his chalk.

-As if... work was what you did next.
+Work was what you did next.

+Lines were being drawn now, and not just with chalk on fabric.

 <hr style="height:2px;border-width:0;color:yellow;background-color:yellow">